 Cause for concern forms and other written information will be stored in a locked facility with the DSL and any electronic information will be password protected and only made available to relevant individuals.
-This will record the date, time, nature of concern, action taken to date and name of person making the record.
+This will record the date, time, nature of concern, action taken to date and the name of the person making the record.

 Chronology is important when recording safeguarding issues.
 All future meetings and correspondences will need to be filed.
 Informal notes can also be important and may be requested to be included in the evidence file.
 Therefore, please always keep in mind professionality and objectivity.
-All paperwork is kept under lock and key in a central safeguarding file in the Deputy Heads (DSL) office.
+All paperwork is kept under lock and key in a central safeguarding file in the DSL's office.